 In 2016 docent Tanya Krueger and Manager of School Programs Lindsay O’Connor collaborated with Stewpot staff to launch a monthly program for the artists, which includes time in the galleries and art-making activities.
 Many are self-taught and paint in various styles.
 Participants include former teachers, first responders, and veterans, and the range of the group’s experiences illustrates that there is no single narrative of homelessness.

-The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the citizens of Dallas through the City of Dallas Office of Arts and Culture, and the Texas Commission on the Arts.
+The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the National Endowment for the Arts, the Texas Commission on the Arts, and the citizens of Dallas through the City of Dallas Office of Arts and Culture.